alp78/rag-chatbot-ollama-langchain/README.md

 # Local RAG Chatbot with Ollama & LangChain

 This project provides a simple yet powerful Retrieval-Augmented Generation (RAG) chatbot that runs entirely on your local machine.
-You can feed it your own collection of PDF and EPUB documents and ask questions about the content using a local Large Language Model hosted by Ollama.
+You can feed it your own collection of PDF and EPUB documents and ask questions about the content using a local LLM hosted by Ollama.

 The chatbot uses LangChain to orchestrate the process and Streamlit to provide a user-friendly web interface.